Tit for Tat or Something Like That

 Always seeking never stopping long enough to listen

 The second feature of the human condition is that we seek gratification in many things, even though we attempt to deny the attraction to material possession.
 No matter our circumstance or placement in life, we are aware of what is around us.
-We are pursuant of things we don’t have, coveting that beyond need, often adopting a rational where we make " wants” more of a necessity.
-Somehow we are convinced that to better one's self, is somehow based on externals.
+We are pursuant of things we don’t have, coveting that beyond need, often adopting a rational where we make “wants” more of a necessity.
+Somehow we are convinced that to better one’s self, is somehow based on externals.
 Self-worth becomes hidden in the entrapment of its coverings, such as material or unhealthy desires based on self-preservation.
-Yet, once achieved or attained, we note that true balance comes from internal gains, from truth, knowledge, grace and guidance from a power far greater than worldly explanation.
+Once achieved or attained, we note that the right balance comes from internal gains, from truth, knowledge, grace, and guidance from a power far more significant than practical explanation.

-We have an insatiable hunger a driven curiosity for life answers and lessons; the means in which we direct these desires is where our problematic situation evolves.
-We rely on "Human Condition" with it existentially free agent mentality.
-We realize consequences, and yet we are in a continual chasm of deceit and enticement, if not focused on true spiritual growth and relationship.
+We have an insatiable hunger a driven curiosity for life answers and lessons; how we direct these desires is where our problematic situation evolves.
+We rely on “Human Condition” with its existentially free-agent mentality.
+We realize consequences, and yet we are in a continual chasm of deceit and enticement, if not focused on actual spiritual growth and relationship.

 The issue remains we often choose not to rely on the provision of A God decision and rather succumb to self-preservation.
-Now if this preservation was based on grace and surrender to God's design, we would be safe in Christ.
+Now if this preservation is grace and surrender to God’s design, we would be safe in Christ.
 The truth is, we stray from our center with the allowance of choice.

-We must accept this commonality in one another, this flaw if you will, but do we understand that an external forceful pull applies to all of us, and, so, for every action, there is a reaction, for every position, there is an opposition.
-We can choose to remain in the chaos, the chaos of perfectionism, which in itself is a fallacy, for none that is human is perfect.
-Rather, we should seek to be centered in, relationship, and we know beyond doubt relationships are only made perfect in Christ.
+We must accept this commonality in one another, do we understand that external forceful pull applies to all of us.
+For every action, there is a reaction, for every position, there is an opposition.
+We can choose to remain in the chaos, the chaos of perfectionism, which in itself is a fallacy, for human none is perfect.
+Instead, we should seek to be centered in, relationship, and we know beyond doubt relationships are only made complete in Christ.